haizond95/SecureFunds/README.md

-# FinTrust
+# SecureFunds

-FinTrust is a comprehensive online banking platform designed to provide users with secure and efficient financial services.
+SecureFunds is a comprehensive online banking platform designed to provide users with secure and efficient financial services.
 Built with a robust backend and an intuitive frontend, FinTrust ensures seamless banking experiences for both administrators and customers.

 ## Features